riflosnake/HumanCursor/README.md

 - HumanCursor uses a natural motion algorithm that mimics the way humans move the mouse cursor, with variable speed, acceleration, and curvature.
 - HumanCursor can perform various mouse actions, such as clicking, dragging, scrolling, and hovering.
 - HumanCursor is designed specifically to bypass security measures and bot detection software.
+- Fully supported for Chrome and Edge, not optimal/tested for Firefox and Safari

 ## Installation